Coming to UBC, you might find that there’s a lot to navigate.

 1. See uni as a fresh start

 Your first year of university is a fresh start, and an amazing opportunity to become the person you want to be.
-It can be hard to leave high school behind—your friends, the familiarity, all the highs (and maybe even the lows)—but whether you loved high school or couldn’t wait to leave, it doesn’t really matter now.
-You have a lot more autonomy and opportunities in university, so take advantage of them to explore every part of yourself.
+It can be hard to leave high school behind—your friends, the familiarity, all the highs (and maybe even the lows)—but you have a lot more autonomy and opportunities in university, so take advantage of them to explore every part of yourself.

 2. Get familiar with (and make good use of) UBC’s resources and perks

-Explore the services and resources available to you, so you’ll know which to use if you ever need to in the future.
-Make sure to search up your questions before reaching out to support staff (like your Enrolment Services Advisor and Academics Advisors), because sometimes you can find your answers through a quick few minutes of Google-sleuthing—it's worth it to do your research first!
+Explore the services and resources available to you as a new student, so you’ll know which to use if you ever need to in the future.
+Make sure to search up your questions before reaching out to support staff (like your Enrolment Services Advisor and Academic Advisors), because sometimes you can find your answers through a quick few minutes of Google-sleuthing—it's worth it to do your research first!

 You also get perks as a UBC student, unlockable by your UBCcard and CWL, like free access to: